ibm-cloud-docs/vmware-service/vmaas/tenant-viewing-vdc.md

    You can enable the Veeam® Backup and VCDA services through the Cloud Director site details page if the services are not installed.
    {: note}

-4. For a description of the **Interconnectivity** tab, see [Viewing and deleting Transit Gateway connections](/docs/vmware-service?topic=vmware-service-tgw-viewing-deleting-connections).
+4. On the **Interconnectivity** tab, see details for Transit Gateway connections.
+For more information, see [Viewing and deleting Transit Gateway connections](/docs/vmware-service?topic=vmware-service-tgw-viewing-deleting-connections).

 Click **VMware console** to create and manage networking and workloads.
 For more information, see [VMware Cloud Director single sign-on with IBM Cloud IAM](/docs/vmwaresolutions?topic=vmwaresolutions-iam-integration&interface=ui).